-PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations OE-417 #10 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber event that could potentially impact electric power system adequacy or reliability Entity that experiences the cyber event if it could impact the BES.
-6hr per OE-417.
-72hrs for final OE-417 OE-417 #11 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per OE-417.
-72hrs for final OE-417 OE-417 #12 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via Resource Limitations reported in PJM Markets Gateway 6hr per OE-417.
-72hrs for final OE-417
+PJM Operating Plan for EOP-004 (R1 and R2) Event Type Entity with Reporting Responsibility as indicated in EOP-004 or OE-417DOE-417 Threshold for Reporting Entity responsible for providing report to PJM Deadline to submit the report to regulatory organizations Control Area Operators and/or Reliability Authorities 72hrs for final OE-417 DOE-417 OE-417DOE-417 #1112 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Loss of electric service to more than 50,000 customers for 1 hour or more Entity that loses the customers 6hr per OE-417DOE-417 72hrs for final OE-417DOE-417 OE-417 DOE-417 # 1213 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Fuel supply emergencies that could impact electric power system adequacy or reliability PJM will obtain this via Resource Limitations reported in PJM Markets Gateway 6hr per OE-417DOE-417 72hrs for final OE-417DOE-417 Attempted Cyber Compromise DOE-417 #14 Electric Utilities that operate as Control Area Operators and/or Reliability Authorities Cyber Security Incident that was an attempt to compromise High or Medium Impact BES Cyber System or their associated Electronic Access Control or Monitoring Systems Entity that experiences the cyber event if it could impact the BES 24hrs per DOE-417.
+72hrs for final DOE-417

-^{}The deadlines to submit are taken directly from the EOP-004 and DOE requirements.
+\The deadlines to submit are taken directly from the EOP-004 and DOE requirements.